nathan-vo810/Multiple-Edge-Servers-Federated-Learning/README.md

 # Multiple Edge Servers Assignment for Local Device in Hierarchical Federated Learning

-This repository contains the source code for Multiple Edge Servers Assignment for Local Device in Hierarchical Federated Learning
+This folder contains the source code for Multiple Edge Servers Assignment for Local Device in Hierarchical Federated Learning using PySyft framework

 ## Getting Started
 ### Install Anaconda